mikebenfield/Learned-Index-Structures/README.md

 approximation problem is really interesting.

 Having worked with and thought about this idea for some time though, I am skeptical that neural networks are the right tool.
-Note that, in the case of the randomly generated log normal data, we are essentially just learning the cumulative distribution function of the log normal distribution.
+Note that in the case of the randomly generated log normal data, we are essentially just learning the cumulative distribution function of the log normal distribution.
 This is a relatively simple function, and a hierarchy of thousands of neural nets is an